COPS, FIREMEN AND OTHER CIVIL SERVICE WORKERS DO NOT HAVE TO LOSE HALF THEIR PENSIONS IN DIVORCE

 That is the law, and most courts follow this rule as if there are no exceptions.

-Take heed.
-There are exceptions.
+Take heed!!
+There are always exceptions.
 Your author has done it.
 In one trial (E v.
 T), notwithstanding that the Court stated the she (the Judge) would not deviate from the Majauskas formula, at the end she did.
 My client walked away with approximately $36,000.00, which pursuant to Majauskas her spouse was entitled 50% thereof.

 In another action an officer walked away with over one half million dollars he had saved during the course of the marriage.